-Operation Indy Commute is a new initiative by INDOT to strategically open up recurring commuting bottlenecks at the I-465 and I-65 interchange on the city’s south side, and on I-69 in Marion and Hamilton counties between the I-465 interchange and 116th Street/S.R.
+Operation Indy Commute was an initiative by INDOT to strategically open up recurring commuting bottlenecks at the I-465 and I-65 interchange on the city’s south side, and on I-69 in Marion and Hamilton counties between the I-465 interchange and 116th Street/S.R.
 37 exits

 Prior transportation planning and programming efforts have assumed that urban commuting bottlenecks cannot be fixed without massive widening and reconfiguration of urban highway corridors.
-These projects typically require time-consuming planning, design and environmental studies, followed by more than $100 million in construction spread across several years.
+These projects typically require time-consuming planning, design and environmental studies, followed by than millions of dollars in construction spread across several years.

-- I-70 east of Indianapolis between Post Road and State Road 9 in Greenfield is being widened and/or rebuilt in phases.
-When completed, I-70 will be three lanes in each direction between Post Road and Mt.
+- I-70 east of Indianapolis between Post Road and State Road 9 in Greenfield was widened and/or rebuilt in phases.
+I-70 will be three lanes in each direction between Post Road and Mt.
 Comfort Road, and will remain two lanes in each direction between Mt.
 Comfort and S.R.
-9. In Hancock County, recent interchange improvements will improve traffic for Mt.
-Comfort Road entering and exiting I-70.
+9.

 - I-70 near I-465 on the city’s west side was improved as part of Accelerate 465 construction.
-Newly rebuilt ramps connect I-465 with recent I-70 widening near Indianapolis International Airport.
+Rebuilt ramps connect I-465 with a widened I-70 near the Indianapolis International Airport.

-- The I-74/Crawfordsville Road and Sam Jones Expressway interchanges have been reconfigured, in addition to I-70, as a part of Accelerate 465 on the city’s west side.
-Newly designed ramps removed tight merges and bottlenecks that lead to crashes and congestion.
+- The I-74/Crawfordsville Road and Sam Jones Expressway interchanges were reconfigured, in addition to I-70, as a part of Accelerate 465 on the city’s west side.
+New ramps removed tight merges and bottlenecks that led to crashes and congestion.

-- I-65 northwest of Indianapolis is being widened to three lanes in each direction between I-865 and Lebanon.
+- I-65 northwest of Indianapolis was widened to three lanes in each direction between I-865 and Lebanon.